imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     x.captureImages();
     x.faceIDScan();

-Above is a trivial example of inheritance, where we didn't have to write capturePictures method again.
+Above is a trivial example of inheritance, where we simply re-used capturePictures method.

 ## What is Prototype?